July is one of the warmest months to visit London.

 - Pick up a hamper of scrumptious goodies for an atmospheric evening at Kew the Music, a week of gigs on the grounds of the stunning Kew Gardens.
 This year's event has been postponed until 2021.

 - Prep your hips for endless dance action at the Reggaeton Fest 2020 at The O2.
+This year's event has been cancelled.

 Annual festivals in July in London